 Thanks to the 1887 Biographical and Historical Record of Green and Carroll Counties, Iowa, published while Sam Wilson was still living, the stories start to become real.

-When Samuel was nine years old, his father–an Irish immigrant–died in Sandusky County, Ohio.
+Sam Wilson was born in 1819.
+When he was nine years old, his father–an Irish immigrant–died in Sandusky County, Ohio.
 Young Sam was apprenticed to a blacksmith.
 The smith’s wife was so cruel to him that he escaped to the woods and joined some Indians.
 Senecas and Tuscaroras lived in the area at that time.

 He traveled with them as he grew up, coming to Fort Dearborn about 1932 (now Chicago) with them.

 He married Emily Huyck in Illinois in 1846, the same year that Iowa became a State and Neptune was discovered.
 Four years later, Sam Wilson was elected Justice of the Peace at Huyck’s Grove, Wilton Center, Will County, Illinois.

 Sam and Emily, along with four children (ages seven to an infant) homesteaded in Iowa in 1854.
 Baby Hannah died the next year, the first Wilson buried in the Coon Rapids cemetery.
 Sam Wilson eventually settled on a farm just east of Coon Rapids.

 Sam and Emily Wilson had ten children, six of whom grew to adulthood: Alonzo, Richard, Lillie, twins George and Daniel Ross, and Emma.

 The oldest was Alonzo (Lon) Wilson.
 I believe that he and wife Lucy Jane were the original owners of what is now Whiterock Conservancy.
 (A great grandson, Daniel Keith Wilson, was a 1970 casualty of the Vietnam War.)